lethang7794/aws-sa-associate-saac03/0000-notes/0900-ELASTIC_COMPUTE_CLOUD_EC2.md

 ![Alt text](<../0900-ELASTIC_COMPUTE_CLOUD(EC2)/00_LEARNINGAIDS/EC2Architecture-1.png>)
 EC2 - Architecture

-> What is the level of resilience of EC2 service?
+> [!NOTE] What is the level of resilience of EC2 service?
 >
 > EC2 has AZ-level resilience